Saurabh4325/Insta_image/README.md

 #  Selenium - An Automation Tool

 Selenium is a powerful tool for automating web browsers.
-In this project, we will use Selenium to automate the process of downloading profile images from social media profiles. 😎💻
+In this project use Selenium to automate the process of downloading profile images from Instagram. 😎💻

 ---

 ## Download Profile Images of Your Crush💕/Girlfriend❤️/Boyfriend😎

-Want to save those cute profile pictures of your crush, girlfriend, or boyfriend?
-Here's how you can do it using Selenium automation.
-Follow these steps to get started. 🚀
+Want to save those cute profile pictures of your crush, girlfriend, or boyfriend?😍 Follow these steps to get started. 🚀

 ---